 What Are The Basic Stitches & Stitch Patterns In Knitting?

-Have an interest in practicing these options in a small size swatch piece?
-Use size 7 wood or plastic knitting needles and some kind of worsted weight basic knitting yarn like acrylic, wool, or cotton.
+Do you have an interest in practicing these options in a small size swatch piece?
+I recommend using a size US 7 wood or plastic knitting needles and some kind of worsted weight basic knitting yarn like acrylic, wool, or cotton.

-(Use a bright color so you can see the stitches.
+Use a bright colored yarn, so you can see the stitches.
 Darker colors are difficult to see.)
 Use affordable yarn brands with options at a lower price, as they’re good for practicing.

-There are also other groups of knitting stitch patterns, like eyelet knitting stitches, brioche knitting stitches, rib knitting stitches (the rib stitch), cable twisted stitches, and cable knitting stitches.
+There are also other groups of knitting stitch patterns, like eyelet knitting stitches, brioche knitting stitches, rib knitting stitches (the rib stitch), broken rib stitch – (the broken rib doesn’t have the same amount of horizontal stretch as regular rib), purl rib stitch, 1 rib stitch, 2 rib stitch, twisted rib stitches, rib stitches are used for cuffs and neck band.
+There are cable twisted stitches, and cable knitting stitches.

 It’s not just for beginners, as more advanced people love this stitch type for simple garments.
 It’s a knitter’s favorite!
-Often used in techniques and designs for childrens’ and baby clothes, cowls, mittens, beanies, home decor, and cardigans.
+Garter stitch is used in techniques and designs for childrens’ and baby clothes, cowls, mittens, beanies, home decor, and cardigans.

-- Method – Use the knit stitch (k1) for every row.
+- Method – Use k1 for every row.

 - Abbreviation – g st